-I have attempted and failed to negotiate with my landlord to extend my lease without getting anywhere.
-Can the Leasehold Valuation Tribunal decide on such issues?
-Can you recommend a Bexleyheath conveyancing firm to assist?
+I have tried to negotiate informally with with my landlord for a lease extension without any joy.
+Can the Leasehold Valuation Tribunal adjudicate on such issues?
+Can you recommend a Bexleyheath conveyancing firm to help?

-Absolutely.
-We are happy to put you in touch with a Bexleyheath conveyancing firm who can help.
+Most certainly.
+We can put you in touch with a Bexleyheath conveyancing firm who can help.

 An example of a Lease Extension matter before the tribunal for a Bexleyheath property is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case affected 13 flats.
 The number of years remaining on the existing lease(s) was 76 years.